How to tackle Amazon Prime Day to find the best deals

 So be sure to compare prices online before you buy.

-So Ramhold says start browsing deals now, and use the app to set alerts for deals on items that interest you.
+So Ramhold says to start browsing deals now and use the app to set alerts for deals on items that interest you.

 "When they go live or shortly before they go live, you'll receive a notification, and you can jump on it, see if it's something that you want to buy," she said.